Home/About

 Source Trust Tiers

 Not every outlet gets the same trust.
 Sources are classified into four tiers.
 The tier affects how the classifier handles stories from that outlet, whether rumor-style headlines can pass, and how strictly we cross-check claims at fact-check time.
-Full source list with reliability stats lives at /sources.
+Full source list lives at /sources.

 T1 · WIRE & FIRST-PARTY